Check Availability

 Manaslu circuit trek trails follow an ancient salt trading route beside the Budhi Gandaki river.
 Not only this Manaslu has many more thing that excites you one of them is 10 peaks over 6,500 meters (21,325 ft).

 The journey lasts 14 days and begins in Seti Khola and ends at Dharapani.
-Manaslu circuit trek-14 day takes you around the Manaslu conservation area and also offers the stunning view of Manaslu (8,156m/26,758ft)- the 8th highest peak in the world.
+Manaslu circuit trek 14 day takes you around the Manaslu conservation area and also offers the stunning view of Manaslu (8,156 m/26,758 ft), the 8th highest peak in the world.

-Manaslu Circuit Trek is a 14-day trek that begins in Soti Khola and ends in Beshi Sahar.
+The Manaslu Circuit Trek is a 14-day trek that begins in Soti Khola and ends in Beshi Sahar.
 It can be extended to 15 to 17 days by continuing to add a side like trek to Tsum valley.

 The trek is renowned for being a solitary trek with a set requirement of at least two people.
 Therefore, in the initial phases, there would be at least two people.
-It will be quite helpful for lodging and obtaining permits, also.
-You might also enjoy staying at hotels with various amenities and houses designed in the Nepalese style.
+It will be quite helpful for lodging and obtaining permits, too.
+You might also enjoy staying at hotels with various amenities and houses designed in Nepalese style.

 Or, you can also spend nights in tents or camps and take in Nepal's natural beauty while gazing up at the stars.
 Manaslu's name translates to "The Spirit Mountain."
-One mountain that towers above 8000 meters in height are Mount Manaslu, which is 8,163 meters high.
+One mountain that towers above 8000 meters in height is Mount Manaslu, which is 8,163 meters high.

 Manaslu is one of the most beautiful 8,000-meter mountains, surrounded by the Annapurnas to the west and the Ganesh Himal to the east, although only around 2% of walkers get there.
 Even though Manaslu trekking is culturally enlightening and scenically inspiring, It is physically challenging and remote.